Sunginyoung/THERAPI/README.md

 The full model architecture is provided below.
 THERAPI consists of two steps;

 Step 1.
 Cell line-Patient Alignment
-- During the cell line and patient alignment step, patient samples are represented as linear combination of multiple cell lines through attention-based aggregation.

 Step 2.
 Drug response prediction
-- The MLP predictor is first trained on cell line data using drug-induced perturbation and rank-based gene expression embeddings.
-- Once trained, patient samples—transformed into weighted cell line representations from the alignment step—are passed through the predictor to infer drug response, without any further fine-tuning.

 ![model1](img/Overview.png)